sid-devic/tf-resnet/README.md

 # tf-resnet
 implementation of a residual network in tensorflow.
+Built extensively on the input pipline here: https://github.com/pat-coady/tiny_imagenet.